-The Orange County Slip and Fall Lawyers at Bisnar Chase have your back when you encounter a personal injury resulting from a slip and fall.
+The Orange County Slip and Fall attorneys at Bisnar Chase have your back when you sustain a personal injury resulting from a slip and fall.

 Slip and Fall Statistics

 - Fall fatalities are nearly equally divided between men and women.
 However, more women will experience a slip-and-fall accident.
 According to the Bureau of Labor Statistics, falls accounted for 5% of the job-related fatalities for women compared to 11% for men.

 - Falls account for over 8 million hospital emergency room visits, representing the leading cause of visits (21.3%).
 Slips and falls account for over 1 million visits, or 12% of total falls.

 - Fractures are the most serious consequences of falls and occur in 5% of all people who fall.

 - Slips and falls are the leading cause of workers’ compensation claims and are the leading cause of occupational injury for people aged 55 years and older.

 - Falls account for 87% of all fractures among people over the age of 65 and are the second leading cause of spinal cord and brain injury.

 - People over the age of 85 are 10-15 times more likely to experience a hip fracture than are people aged 60-65 years.